 A pelvic exam, otherwise known as a gynecologic exam, is a procedure where a woman's vagina, cervix, uterus, and ovaries are examined for health and wellness.
 During a pelvic exam, a small metal or plastic instrument called a speculum is placed into the vagina so as to expose the cervix and then a "Pap smear" is performed in which a brush is used to brush cells away from the outer portion of the cervix to send to a laboratory for evaluation to check for any types of precancerous changes of the cervix.
 After the speculum exam, I will place 1-2 fingers inside the patient's vagina to examine the vaginal wall as well as examine the cervix and then place my other hand on the patient's abdomen and examine the size of the patient's uterus as well as her ovaries, and this also checks to make sure there is no significant pelvic pain or pressure or any types of abnormality.

-- Q What happens within a woman's body during sex?
+- Q What is a urogynecologist?

 - Q How should I use a vaginal moisturizer?

 - Q Why might I need a pelvic examination?

 - Q How often should I get a pelvic exam?